 Both bills — which drew emotional testimony — were left pending by the Senate Health and Human Services Committee.

-Holly Nelson, who testified against SB 303 and for SB ...
+Holly Nelson, who testified against SB 303 and ...